-We have identified one material weakness in our design and operation of our internal control over financial reporting in connection with the preparation of our financial remediated as of September 30, 2024.
+We have identified one material weakness in the design and operation of our internal control over financial reporting in connection with the preparation of our financial statement, that had not been remediated as of June 30, 2024.

 A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected on a timely basis.
-The Company's management, including our CEO and CFO, concluded that, as of September 30, 2024:
+The Company's management, including our CEO and CFO, concluded that, as of June 30, 2024: